GihanPasidu/wa-bot-v3/README.md

 ### First-Time Setup After Deployment

+1. **Access QR Code Interface**
+   - Visit your deployed URL: `https://your-app-name.onrender.com`
+   - Professional QR code authentication page will load
+   - Page auto-refreshes every 10 seconds

-1. **Scan QR Code**
+2. **Scan QR Code**
+   - QR codes appear automatically on the webpage
+   - Open WhatsApp → Settings → Linked Devices → Link a Device
-   - Check Render logs for QR code
+   - Scan the QR code from the webpage
-   - Scan with WhatsApp to authenticate
-   - Bot will start automatically after authentication
+   - Page will show "Connected Successfully!" when done

-2. **Test Bot Commands**
+3. **Test Bot Commands**
    - Send `.ping` to test connectivity
    - Use `.help` to see all available commands
    - Verify all features work correctly